ioksmio/Admin_Jira/03_Lab_3_Exercise_2_Configuring_Site_Access Settings.md

 > d.
 In the Side bar click on the link that is the first part of your `Jira Site Name`

 > e.
-Bookmark this page and save it as `Jira-Bookmark-Site-Settings`
+Bookmark this page and save it as `Jira-Site-Settings`

-> f. then click on `Site access`.
+> f. then click on `Site access` in the side-bar.

 ##### 2. Generate an invitation URL: